dropoff-co/com.dropoff.service.brawndo.client.go/README.md

 Use **LastKey** to get the subsequent page of orders.

+## Signature Image URL<a id="signature"></a>

+Some orders will contain signatures.
+If you want to get a url to an image of the signature you can call the **GetSignatureRequest** function.
+Note that the signature may not always exist, for example when the delivery was left at the door of the destination.

+	var req brawndo.GetSignatureRequest
+	req.CompanyId = "" // optional
+	req.OrderId = "gV1z-NVVE-O8w"

+	res, err := b.GetSignature(&req)

+The response is structured like this:

+	type GetSignatureResponse struct {
+		Url				string
+		Success			bool
+	}

+**The signature url is configured with an expiration time of 5 minutes after the request for the resource was made**

 ## Tips <a id="tips"></a>

 You can create, delete, and read tips for individual orders.
 Please note that tips can only be created or deleted for orders that were delivered within the current billing period.
 Tips are paid out to our agents and will appear as an order adjustment charge on your invoice after the current billing period has expired.
 Tip amounts must not be zero or negative.
 You are limited to one tip per order.